pybliometrics-dev/pybliometrics/docs/classes/SerialTitle.rst

 .. code-block:: python

-    >>> print(source_y)
+    >>> print(source)
-    'Science', journal published by 'American Association for the Advancement of Science', is active in Multidisciplinary Metrics as of 2021-10-16:
+    'Science', journal published by 'American Association for the Advancement of Science', is active in Multidisciplinary and Medicine (all)
+    Metrics as of 2023-01-20:
         SJR:  year value
-              2020 12.556
+              2021 14.589
         SNIP: year value
-              2020 7.789
+              2021 9.116
         ISSN: 0036-8075, E-ISSN: 1095-9203, Scopus ID: 23571

 The object has a number of attributes but no methods.
 For example, information regarding the source itself: